 - Call Out policy may be set to 'first' or 'all'.
-If call out policy is set to 'first', the

-Service Processor will stop at the first successful call out to one of the following

-numbers in the order listed:
+If call out policy is set to 'first', the Service Processor will stop at the first successful call out to one of the following numbers in the order listed:

-- Service Center
+- a.
+Service Center

-- 2. Customer Admin Center
+- b.
+Customer Admin Center

-- 3. Pager
+- c.
+Pager